-F. Annual Security Report - The Annual Security Report will include Clery Act crime statistics including those classified as hate crimes and crimes that fall under VAWA, and arrest and disciplinary referral statistics reported as occurring on campus, the public area and parking lots around the campus building, and the five BHS hospitals and any other BHS properties where students attend clinical experiences (known as the school's noncampus geography).
+F. Annual Security Report - The Annual Security Report will include Clery Act crime statistics including those classified as hate crimes and crimes that fall under VAWA, and arrest and disciplinary referral statistics reported as occurring on campus, the public area and parking lots around the campus building, and the six BHS hospitals in San Antonio and New Braunfels, and any other BHS properties where students attend clinical experiences (known as the school's noncampus geography).
 The school does not have student housing facilities nor are there student organizations that provide housing or utilize other buildings.
 The annual crime report covers the time frame of January 1 to December 31 of each year.
 Records related to the Annual Security Report are retained for seven years.